ch8n/Compose-Thoughts/ReadMe.md

 ## Inspiration

-> A friend writes Poem, Its an application for ease writing and designing process.
+> My friend [TheDroidCoder](https://twitter.com/theDroidCoder) writes lots of Quotes, Its an application for ease writing and designing process.

 ## Playstore Assets